 Both devices use IPS displays, though the resolution differs significantly between the two.
 The 10in display runs at 1920x1200, while the smaller screen is just 1280x800, so anyone worried about crisp video calls or HD video should make sure they spring for the £50/$50 extra for the larger screen - though of course it will take up a bit more space on your kitchen counter.

 The smaller model measures 263x142x111mm, while the 10in is larger in every respect, at 311x174x136mm.
 Weight is unlikely to matter much for a device you’re not expected to move very much, but they weigh 1kg (2.2lbs) and 1.2kg (2.6lbs) respectively.

 As for buttons, both devices keep it simple.
 Beyond the touchscreen, camera, and microphone, the only inputs are volume buttons and separate mute controls for the microphone and camera.
 The latter is particularly noteworthy - the button physically blocks the camera shutter, so the privacy-conscious can guarantee that the camera can’t be hacked to record them.

 So what does the Smart Display actually do?
 In essence, it’s just a Google Home device with a screen.
 Driven by the Google Assistant, it can be used as a digital assistant to listen to music, check your calendar, ask about the weather, set alarms, and more.

-The introduction of the screen adds some obvious features like YouTube support and video calling, but also just a simple visual aid for checking the weather or seeing the recommended route to work.
+The introduction of the screen adds obvious features like YouTube support and video calling, but also just simple visual aids and basic touch controls for checking the weather or seeing the recommended route to work.

 Naturally, everything works neatly through your Google account, pulling through contacts from your phone and video recommendations from your YouTube account.
 Video calling is handled by Duo, which means it should be fairly easy to reach people - most Android phones come with it pre-installed, though you may have to persuade iPhone owning friends and family to visit the App Store first.